slurmulon/generator-collector/docs/README.md

  - Effortlessly convert asynchronous functions to plain generator functions and gain instant control flow capabilities.
  - Lazily query generators only for what your consumer needs - iteration is declarative yet intuitive and controllable.
  - Collection queries are promises yet resolved entirely by generator coroutines.
- - Automatically resolves and synchronizes any yielded promises, generators or iterators
+ - Automatically resolves and synchronizes any yielded promises, generators or iterators.
+ - Transparently queries against collected results after iteration completes (no `done` checks)
  - Optimize your generator's iteration based on how you structure and order your collection queries.
  - Minimal impact on your code - don't worry, you don't need to "generatorfy" _every_ function :trollface:.